roycehoe/roycehoe.github.io/data/authors/default.md

 Even now, whenever I build something, something might fail.
 Bugs will show up, my container builds will not succeed, and I will find myself in familiar territory, rummaging through the forums on stackoverflow.
 But those failures serve as a humble reminder there is still room for me to grow as a software developer.
 There is an old saying, “You should leave your job when you feel that you have stopped growing”.
 I believe that I might have found the career that I was looking for.

-This is a blog that holds a collection of my failures,disappointments, frustrations, and on rare occasions, my triumphs.
+This is a blog that holds a collection of my failures, disappointments, frustrations, and on rare occasions, my triumphs.